JanSharp/VRCMenuSystem/gm-menu-requirements.md

 # Common Tasks

 Common tasks are things and workflows that make up like 99% of the usage of the GM menu.
-Thus feature should be built around them to reduce friction and speed up the process.
+Thus features should be built around them to reduce friction and speed up the process.

 - [Pings](#pings)
 - [No Clip](#no-clip)